Using A Password Manager Or Moving To A New One

 - Auto-fill Logins on iOS

 - Field Guide to Two-Step Login – Authy is our recommended authenticator app because it includes backups for any device.
-Backups prevent you from losing access to your tokens, even if you lose the device Authy is installed on.
+Backups prevent you from losing access to your tokens, even if you lose the device on which Authy is installed.
 Flip the Authenticator Backups toggle on the Accounts screen of the Authy app to use this feature.

 - Two-step Login Methods